zig-community/Zig-Showdown/README.md

 ### Communication

-The main communication happens via the [Zig Showtime](https://zig.show/) discord.
+The main communication happens via the [Zig Showtime](https://discord.gg/p4bUwnf92n) discord.
+Please join if you want to participate!

 ### Contribution